SUMMARY FOR TOXIC PESTICIDE SPRAYING IN THE SKYKOMISH RIVER VALLEY WATERSHED

 SVENA stands for Skykomish Valley Environmental & Economic Alliance.
-It is a non-profit grass-roots community membership organization with headquarters in Washington State of the U.S..
+It is a grassroots community organisation based in

 Our mission is to protect an environmentally and economically sustainable future of the Skykomish River Valley.

 We are working towards a safer, cleaner, healthier, more beautiful and economically sustainable place to live, work and visit.

 Historically, many Native Americans, including members of the Skykomish and Snohomish Tribes, occupied the Valley for countless centuries and were parts of a big native community on the populous shores of the Salish Sea.
 These tribes have rich history, culture and traditions and are known for their close relationship to nature.
 Tulalip Tribes are the successors in interest to the Skykomish, Snohomish, Snoqualmie and other allied tribes and bands signatory to the 1855 Treaty of Point Elliott.